-- Identify evidence-based interventions to prevent and reduce alcohol misuse, including underage and excessive alcohol use, among health disparity populations.
+- Identify evidence-based interventions to prevent and reduce alcohol misuse, including underage and excessive alcohol use, among populations experiencing health disparities.

-- Over the next five years, support research that examines health information technology and its impact on minority health and health disparity populations access to care, quality of care, and overall health outcomes.
+- Over the next five years, support research that examines health information technology and its impact on minority health and populations experiencing health disparities access to care, quality of care, and overall health outcomes.

 - Increase the overall proportion of participants from diverse populations included in NIH-funded clinical research to 40 percent by 2030 and within specific major disease categories.